ym001/distancia/docs/GeneralizedJaccard.rst

     GeneralizedJaccard

-- Tanimoto, T. T. (1958). *An elementary mathematical theory of classification and prediction*.
-IBM Internal Report.

 Although this reference discusses a related metric known as the Tanimoto coefficient, it is closely related to the Generalized Jaccard index and offers insight into its theoretical underpinnings.

 Conclusion